kevineo/learning/rails/setup/README.md

 <br><br>

-2) Go to desktop folder.
+2) Launch the Terminal application.

+<br><br>

+3) In the Terminal, navigate to your Desktop folder by typing the following command:

 ```
 $ cd ~/Desktop